Cedar schema format

 An action name is either an identifier or a string.
 The membership relation syntax of action declarations is like that of entity declarations, but parent action names can be strings, and entity type names must be identifiers.
 If a parent action is declared in another namespace, its name must be a fully-qualified action entity name.
 This is illustrated by the action Write in the example action declaration.
 It’s declared in the namespace ExampleNS with the fully-qualified name ExampleNS::Action::"Write".

 The appliesTo construct specifies an action’s applicability.
-It is a record of three optional keys: principal, resource, and context that the action applies to.
+It is a record of three keys: principal, resource , and context that the action applies to.
 Without the appliesTo construct in your schema, the actions do not apply to any principals, resources, or contexts.
-The principal and resource keys, if given, must an entity type or a non-empty list of entity types.
-Without principal or resource keys in your schema, the action applies to unspecified principals or resources, respectively.
-The context value must be a record and its absence defaults to an empty record.
+If the appliesTo construct is used, the principal and resource keys are required and must be an entity type or a non-empty list of entity types.
+The context value is optional, but must be a record.
+Its absence defaults to an empty record.

 Common types

-Like in the JSON schema format, human-readable schema syntax allows for declarations of common types so that entity type declarations can use them to avoid error-prone duplication.
+Like in the JSON schema format, Cedar schema syntax allows for declarations of common types so that entity type declarations can use them to avoid error-prone duplication.
 The syntax of common type declarations is similar to defining type aliases in most programming languages: type <Id> = <Type> .
-The Type value is a schema type name, excluding common types to avoid definitional circularity.
+The Type is a schema type, including common types and types containing them.
+So, there is a chance there could be cycles in common type declarations: for instance, type A = Set<B>; type B = {"a" : A};.
+In these cases, the Cedar schema parser will report an error.

 Type name disambiguation

-Type names in the human-readable schema format can conflict with each other.
+Type names in the Cedar schema format can conflict with each other.
 For example, ipaddr is a valid unqualified common type name as well as an extension type name.
 Foo::Bar is a valid qualified common type name and an entity type name.
 Cedar uses the following rules to disambiguate type names.

 1. Primitive and extension type names cannot alias by design.